The Whole Serenity Prayer

 Friendships fade.
 Marriages end.
 Busyness distracts.
 Life’s choices result in the rippling impact of change.

 Change brings new excitement along with nostalgic longing to relive moments and feelings.
-And of course, regret shows up in the process of change too.
+Of course, regret shows up in the process of change too.

 My heart aches from change at times.
 I can’t keep up, and my comfort zone feels tight.